assetgrid/assetgridapp/homebudget-frontend/Roadmap.md

 [x] Implement ordering for transactions
 [x] Truncate long descriptions
-[ ] Favorite button in create account modal does not work
+[ ] Favorite button in create account modal does not work [ ] Consider moving multi-edit to it's own page
+[ ] Cleanup categories that are not used by any transactions